GaryHostt/BigQueryIntegration/README.md

 ![](/OIC/43.png)

 There is however one problem with how this was implemented, our Auth token expires after a few minutes.
 There is a way OIC can dynamically get the Auth token so that this doesn't happen - instead having to go back and paste the new auth token in the BigQuery REST connection.
-You can paste the [curl command here.](https://cloud.google.com/sdk/gcloud/reference/auth/application-default/print-access-token) into your REST connection's security credentials (make sure you select OAuth Custom Two Legged Flow) in order to dynamically get the token.
+You can paste the [curl command here](https://cloud.google.com/sdk/gcloud/reference/auth/application-default/print-access-token) into your REST connection's security credentials (make sure you select OAuth Custom Two Legged Flow) in order to dynamically get the token.
 Further configuration is needed - but this is the main idea on how to dynamically do OAuth 2.0 in OIC.

+If desired, you could also start this off with a REST endpoint, or an application trigger in order to stream data from events into your BigQuery data warehouse.
+You would simple start with an app-driven orchestration instead of a scheduled orchestration.